magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

     ]
 ```

-  - **data** - array of latest data (Array<[DatasourceData](https://github.com/thingsboard/thingsboard/blob/13e6b10b7ab830e64d31b99614a9d95a1a25928a/ui-ngx/src/app/shared/models/widget.models.ts#L275)>) received in scope of this subscription, using the following structure:
+- **data** - array of latest data (Array<[DatasourceData](https://github.com/thingsboard/thingsboard/blob/13e6b10b7ab830e64d31b99614a9d95a1a25928a/ui-ngx/src/app/shared/models/widget.models.ts#L275)>) received in scope of this subscription, it has the following structure:

 ```javascript
     data = [